A look at the Hubble speed from first principles: From distances to the Hubble parameter

-The comoving distance, $\chi(z)$ is not a direct observable.
-Rather cosmological observations measure the flux from sources of known intrinsic luminosity, or the angular scale of an object of known size.
-The distance inferred via the first method is known as the \emph{luminosity} distance, $d_L$, while the one inferred via the latter is the \emph{angular diameter distance}, $d_A$.
-Regardless of the metric choice, one can use purely geometrical arguments and show that as long as gravity is described by a metric theory and photons propagate along null geodesics obeying number conservation, then the two distances obey the DDR~\cite{Etherington}
+Cosmological observations measure the flux from sources of known intrinsic brightness, inferring the {\it luminosity distance}, $d_L$, or the angular scale of an object of known size, inferring the {\it angular diameter distance}, $d_A$.
+They are both related to the comoving distance, albeit in a model-dependent way.
+On more general terms, in any metric theory of gravity, if photons propagate along null geodesics and obey number conservation, it is possible to show that at any redshift